 Too Much Information

-In other words, if you’re building an integration that requires Security for the integration to run, make sure the integration only has the access it needs to run its process and nothing more.
+In other words, if you’re building an integration that requires Security for the integration to run, ensure the integration only has the access it needs to run its process and nothing more.
 Otherwise, you’re basically throwing broken glass in the road ahead of your car and hoping you don’t run over it later.

 Issues with Personal User Accounts